 2) Add the coleslaw mix, white scallion parts, shrimp, and panko breadcrumbs.
 Season with ½ tsp salt.

-3) Grease a Suvie pan, pour the egg mixture into the pan and load in the upper right zone.
-Fill reservoir, input settings, and Cook Now or Schedule.
+3) Grease a Suvie pan, pour the egg mixture into the pan and load into your Suvie, input settings, and cook now or schedule.

 4) After the cook, broil the okonomiyaki for 10 minutes, rotating halfway through to prevent it from burning.